victorr0/Voxel-Printer-for-Crayta/README.md

 # Voxel-Printer-for-Crayta
 Print any 3D model, from it's individual voxel positions, allowing custom import of models as plain text.
-Uses the SetVoxel()  from the Crayta API
+Uses the SetVoxel() from the Crayta API.
+This is the 5th iteration of the voxelprinter that works in Crayta, made with MightyKho (kudosharing).

 # Convert 3D model
 Take your desired 3D model and convert it to the voxel geometry data.
 This can be done with Blender, or Voxelizer https://drububu.com/miscellaneous/voxelizer/index.html